 Extra curriculum provision:

-Students will have an opportunity to experience a variety of additional extra-curricular courses, such as Philosophy, Politics and Russian and enriching activities, including a range of creative options.
-Students will be expected to undertake leadership roles and responsibilities as they progress through school.
+Students will have an opportunity to experience a variety of additional extra-curricular courses, such as Classics, Philosophy, Politics and Russian and enriching activities, including a range of creative options.
+Baccalaureate students will be expected to undertake community roles of responsibility during year 8 and other leadership roles as they progress through school.

 The application process: